I-dle: 2021: I Burn and Soojin's departure

-2022–present: I Never Die, first world tour and I Love
+2022: I Never Die, first world tour and I Love

 On January 17, (G)I-dle performed as a five-member group for the first time as part of the Expo 2020 in Dubai on South Korea's country day.
 On February 24, it was announced that (G)I-dle would return with their first studio album, I Never Die, and its lead single, "Tomboy" on March 14, their first release as a five-member group.
 The album's lead single "Tomboy" became the group's first chart-topper in South Korea on both the Gaon Digital Chart, the K-pop Hot 100 as well as South Korea's Billboard, where it remained for two, three and two consecutive weeks, respectively.
-On March 24, the group managed to achieve Perfect All-Kills, where a song topped on the top 100 in several domestic music sites.
+On March 24, the group managed to achieve perfect all-kills, where a song topped on the top 100 in several domestic music sites.
 Collectively, it spent 167 hourly becoming the second group to achieve PAK that year.

-Meanwhile, the B-side track "My Bag" became the group's highest charting b-side, peaking at twenty-two on the weekly Gaon Digital Chart, thirty-four on the K-pop Hot 100, and nine on South Korea's Billboard chart.
-Notably, the song created the "Tomboy Syndrome" by dominating both domestic and foreign music charts, and their point choreography.
+The B-side track "My Bag" became the group's highest charting B-side, peaking at twenty-two on the weekly Gaon Digital Chart, thirty-four on the K-pop Hot 100, and nine on South Korea's Billboard chart.
+The success of "Tomboy" and the popularity of its their point choreography became noted as the "Tomboy Syndrome" by some domestic media outlets.
 The music video recorded 10 million views within 16 hours of release and reached 100 million views about fifty days later.
 That same month, the group released a remix version of the song by Dutch-Moroccan DJ R3hab on May 20.
 A visualizer video for this remix was released to R3hab's YouTube channel on the same day.
 "Tomboy" point choreography was voted first place for the most addictive point choreography.
-The 'ILY sign' folding the middle and ring fingers with both hands and then shaking it crosswise became dance crazes imitated by many celebrities and dance teams domestically and internationally.
-The 'Tomboy Challenge' hashtag videos recorded more than 100 million views on TikTok.
+The 'ILY sign', folding the middle and ring fingers with both hands and then shaking it crosswise, became a dance craze imitated by many celebrities and dance teams domestically and internationally.
+The "Tomboy Challenge" hashtag videos recorded more than 100 million views on TikTok.
 The song then achieved 100 million streams on Spotify in September.
 I Never Die was selected as one of Time magazine's The Best Albums of 2022.
-The magazine wrote that "Tomboy" was "one of the most commercially successful K-pop songs of 2022", and the album I Never Die "deserves its own recognition."
+The magazine wrote that "Tomboy" was "one of the most commercially successful K-pop songs of 2022", and the album I Never Die "deserves its own recognition".
 Additionally, Billboard ranked "Tomboy" at the topped of the list for The 25 Best K-Pop Songs of 2022.